claws/txPachube/README.rst

 Introduction
 ------------

-NOTE: Pachube was the old name of Cosm.com.
-This package continues to work even though it is named after the old site name.
+NOTE: Pachube was the old name of what is now Cosm.com.
+This package continues to work with Cosm.com even though it is named after the old site name.
+However, no further development is planned in this txpachube package.
+Instead this repository has been copied and recreated as txcosm to mirror the new Cosm.com site name.
+Further development on the capability provided by this package will be performed in `txcosm <https://github.com/claws/txcosm>`_

 txpachube is a Python package implementing the v2 Cosm/Pachube `API <https://cosm.com/docs/v2/>`_, based on the Twisted networking framework.
 Use txpachube to integrate non blocking access to the Pachube API into your Python Twisted application.